winitzki/scall/tutorial/programming_dhall.md

 let branch: TreeText → TreeText → TreeText = ...
 ```

-In principle, the code for the constructors can be derived from the general code of `fix`.
+In principle, the code for the constructors can be derived mechanically from the general code of `fix`.
 But in most cases it is easier to write the code manually, by implementing the required type signatures guided by the types.

 Each of the constructor functions needs to return a value of the Church-encoded type, and we write out its type signature.